cysouw/diathesis/text/c04_summaryEpi.md

 c.
 Es ist bekannt, dass er verspricht, das Licht auszuschalten.
 :::

-## Diathetical epethesis {#sec:epithesis-diathetical}
+## Diathetical epithesis {#sec:epithesis-diathetical}

-By definition, diathesis has to include changes to the grammatical marking of the participants.
+By definition (see [@sec:intro-basic-definition]), diathesis has to include changes to the grammatical marking of the participants.
 The alternations described in this section do not show any change in the marking of the participants, so, again by definition, they are classified as examples of epithesis.
 However, functionally these constructions are close to diatheses in that the relation between the participants and the verb is changed in some way.
+For lack of a better term I call such a construction a ~~Diathetical epithesis~~.

 ### *Verborgener Zustandskausativ* (*kommen+zu‑Infinitiv*) {#sec:epithesis-zustandskausativ}

-The covert causative exists in two variants.
+Covert causatives exists in two variants.
 The first kind, ~~Verborgener Zustandskausativ~~ (full discussion in [@sec:zuinfinitive-kommen]), uses the light verb *kommen* with a *zu‑Infinitiv* [@next a,b].
 This construction conveys that there is some unexpressed force or agent that has caused a state to be reached.
-It can only used with intransitive state verbs like *stehen* and is obligatorily coherent [@next c]
+It can only used with intransitive state verbs like *stehen* and is obligatorily coherent [@next c].

 ::: ex
 a.
 Sie stand neben mir.